-Thomas Thurman, Rockwell Collins, Inc. (retired) May 18, 2112
+Thomas Thurman, Rockwell Collins, Inc. (retired) JUNE 14 2013

 The ability to represent geometric dimension and tolerance (GD&T) annotations is critical to the successful application of digital product models to manufacturing industry needs for communication and archival of product and manufacturing information (PMI).
 The ISO-10303 (STEP) standard provides product data models that reflect the technical content of the relevant ASME and ISO standards.
 Industry groups including the Long Term Data Archiving and Retrieval Consortium (LOTAR) recognize this need and provide active support to continued development of the STEP standard as the relevant ASME and ISO standards are updated.
 ISO 10303-210:2011 (AP 210) is the application protocol part of STEP that addresses electronic design, focusing on requirements, assembly, interconnects and packaging.
 The AP 210 developers understood the central role of component library data to the electronic design process and provided a robust standard product model in the 2011 edition of the standard to support that role.
 The AP 210 package model provides a mechanical view of a component that is not an abstract geometric model but is electronic domain specific to support integration in a cohesive component library model.
 The AP 210 package model does support complete stand-alone implementations and the files created may be incorporated into a more comprehensive library model at a later time.
-The context for an AP210 package model is communication from a component supplier to a customer for the purpose of successfully including the component in the customer’s design.
-In order to be consistent with that context, an AP210 package model does not contain sufficient information for a manufacturer to fabricate the package.
+The context for an AP 210package model is communication from a component supplier to a customer for the purpose of successfully including the component in the customer’s design.
+In order to be consistent with that context, an AP 210package model does not contain sufficient information for a manufacturer to fabricate the package.

-To support the ongoing development of the AP210 standard, and promote its adoption for the neutral representation of electronic component data, recent updates to the STEP standard related to the representation of GD&T annotations have been exercised in the context of AP210 package models.
-This document describes the detailed representation of many of the most common GD&T annotations applied to AP210 package models.
+To support the ongoing development of the AP210 standard, and promote its adoption for the neutral representation of electronic component data, recent updates to the STEP standard related to the representation of GD&T annotations have been exercised in the context of AP 210package models.
+This document describes the detailed representation of many of the most common GD&T annotations applied to AP 210package models.
 The largest family of standards for electronic component packages are those published by JEDEC.
-The context of the JEDEC standards matches the context of the AP210 package model.
-The JEDEC standards are electronic domain specific and map directly to the AP210 package model.
+The context of the JEDEC standards matches the context of the AP 210package model.
+The JEDEC standards are electronic domain specific and map directly to the AP 210package model.
 The JEDEC standards are freely and publicly available (www.jedec.org), and contain detailed dimensioned and toleranced specifications for physical package configurations.
 JEDEC Publication 95 is a series of documents containing specifications for many common physical package configurations.
-A series of 10 detailed AP210 package models spanning 5 different JEDEC package families have been created.
+A series of 10 detailed AP 210package models spanning 5 different JEDEC package families have been created.
 These representative package models contain detailed three-dimensional representations, explicit representation of critical package features such as individual terminals, and GD&T annotations consistent with the JEDEC specifications.
 Specific examples from these representative models are used in this document to illustrate the mapping of the various concepts to STEP entities and instances in physical files.
 The implementation and examples span both single-solid and multiple-solid geometric representations of packages, and the explicit links between the geometry and GD&T elements.
-Although the immediate focus of this document is the representation of GD&T concepts in AP210 package model representations in an electronic design context, the representation of GD&T annotations and three-dimensional geometry is common to other STEP application protocols, and the implementations and examples of those elements are applicable in the broader context of the STEP standard.
+Although the immediate focus of this document is the representation of GD&T concepts in AP 210package model representations in an electronic design context, the representation of GD&T annotations and three-dimensional geometry is common to other STEP application protocols, and the implementations and examples of those elements are applicable in the broader context of the STEP standard.